enkidevs/curriculum/javascript/react/fundamentals/the-react-component.md

 ---
 ## Practice

-Complete the missing gaps such that a `component` is defined using `ES6` syntax:
+Complete the missing gaps such that a `component` is defined using class syntax:

 ```jsx
 class MyComponent extends React.??? {